 The low hanging fruit are soon picked however, and the path to greatness is rarely the easy one.
 Teams will start to identify constraints to their self improvement that lie outside of their team.
 Reporting requirements from a central PMO, conflicting demands from multiple departments, team members split between multiple teams.
 This is the point where the bottom up really meets the top down.
 These issues can’t be resolved by the team so they are escalated up where systemic solutions are sought.
 Experiments are discussed with teams and instigated from the exec level to address these issues.
 The fact that the teams have requested something to be done and are involved in the solutions will give a much higher level of engagement and positivity than would otherwise be the case had management just implemented these changes without consultation.

 If you can achieve this, you now have a situation where the entire organisation is proactively moving in the same direction.
-The first changes will likely be around development practices and processes, soon attention will turn to the interface between engineering and product, about how we define value and pressure increases on integrating Product management and design thinking.
-This will likely trigger discussions about organisational design, governance and then financing and performance management.
+The first changes will likely be around development practices and processes.
+Before long attention will turn to the elephant in the room that is the interface between engineering and product and about how we define value; this increases pressure on integrating Product management and design thinking.
+Ultimately these changes will trigger discussions about organisational design, governance and then financing and performance management.

 Stepping back you will see a cycle of small changes and escalations from the bottom driving a clear purpose and systemic changes from the top, round and round and round again, better and more assured with each cycle.
 As with all improvement cycles the smaller the batch size the faster the feedback and the easier it is too keep things going, don’t attempt to change too much at once, but what you do change, do it quickly.